DiogoRibeiro7/my_python_package/docs/development.rst

 Development Guide
 =================

-This guide will help you set up your development environment and understand the workflow for contributing to ``my_python_package``.
+This guide will help you set up your development environment and understand the workflow for contributing to ``greeting_toolkit``.

 Development Environment Setup
 ---------------------------